Colleges & Universities

 Economic Development

-CSN’s innovative Division of Workforce & Economic Development provides workforce and customized business/industry training.
-It is also home to the largest adult literacy and language program in the state, helping thousands of southern Nevadans earn their high school equivalency certificate (formerly known as the GED) and learn the English language.
+CSN’s innovative Division of Workforce and Economic Development provides workforce and customized business/industry training.
+It is also home to the largest adult literacy and language program in the state, helping thousands of Southern Nevadans earn their high school equivalency certificate (formerly known as the GED) and learn the English language.

 2002